peterjbachman/personalWebsite/content/resume.md

 - Led a team of graduate students to develop an **R** package for multidimensional scaling across multiple datasets.
 - Utilized OCR and LLMs to extract and validate information from PDFs, improving existing processes.
 - Maintained databases of Twitter posts and comments using **SQL**.

+**Utah State University - Advancement Services** | August 2018 - May 2024
+*Data Entry*

+- Updated records of gifts to the university and helped track donations across alumni using CRM software.
+- Validated the accuracy of archived transcripts with a digital database.
+- Collected and maintained biographical records of alumni using LexisNexis to find important events.

 ---